Censlab/USB-keyboard-to-OMEGA-converter/README.md

 # USB-keyboard-to-OMEGA-converter
-A converter for connecting a 'qwerty' or 'azerty' USB keyboard to the keyboard port of the MSX2 OMEGA computer
+A converter for connecting a 'qwerty' or 'azerty' USB keyboard to the keyboard port of the MSX2 OMEGA computer.
+Imported from my old github account : https://github.com/sillycony/USB-keyboard-to-OMEGA-converter

 **Released under the cc-by-sa-4.0 license for non-commercial use**